 Usual Geriatric Dose for Diabetes Type 2:

-Initial dose: 100 mg orally daily with breakfast
+Initial dose: 100 mg orally once a day

 What other drugs will affect tolazamide?